AK Water Works LOGO

 A storm drain is an underground pipe system that channels runoff water away from buildings and other structures.
 Storm drains are designed to prevent flooding by diverting excess rainfall or melting snow away from properties.
 They come in various sizes, depending on the amount of precipitation they must handle, and can be made of concrete, metal, plastic, stone, or clay.

 The purpose of a storm drain is twofold: to protect property from flood damage and to reduce pollutants entering bodies of water.
 In order for them to function effectively, the size of the pipes should match the local climate’s potential for high volumes of rainwater or snowmelt; otherwise, the pipes may not be able to handle it all at once and cause overflow onto properties instead.
-Furthermore, proper installation is necessary - this includes making sure each part fits together securely without any gaps or loose connections - as well as regular maintenance, such as checking for blockages or clogs in the pipes every few months.
+Furthermore, proper installation is necessary, which includes ensuring that each part fits together securely without gaps or loose connections.
+Additionally, regular maintenance is required, such as checking for blockages or clogs in the pipes every few months.

 Benefits Of Installing A Storm Drain

 Installing a storm drain can be one of the most beneficial investments you make for your property.
 From reducing flooding risks to improving water quality, there are plenty of advantages associated with having a storm drain in place.
 A properly functioning system helps to reduce water runoff and minimize erosion damage, keeping your property safe from floods and other potential disasters.
-Furthermore, it is also an essential part of making sure pollutants don’t enter our rivers and oceans, as these drains help capture surface water run-off before it reaches waterways.
+Furthermore, it is also an essential part of ensuring that pollutants don’t enter our rivers and oceans, as these drains help capture surface water runoff before it reaches waterways.

 Having a storm drain on your property provides more than just peace of mind; it is an investment that will pay off in multiple ways.
 Not only does it protect your home or business against costly repairs due to flooding, but it also ensures clean drinking water for generations to come by helping keep our environment healthy.
-In addition, storm drains serve to save money through their ability to prevent sewage backups into basements and streets during heavy rains or snow melts.
-All these benefits make installing a storm drain well worth considering if you wish to secure yourself and the environment against potential damages caused by weather events.
+In addition, storm drains serve to save money by preventing sewage backups into basements and streets during heavy rains or snowmelt.
+All these benefits make installing a storm drain well a worthwhile consideration if you wish to protect yourself and the environment against potential damage caused by weather events.

 Requirements For Installing A Storm Drain